-Any change to the GMCP will only be authorised by Council if the technical or administrative assessment of the proposed change clearly indicates that the change will meet Objective 1 of the GMCP.
+Any change to the GMCP will only be authorised by Council if the technical or administrative assessmentreview of the proposed change clearly indicates that the change will meet Objective 1 of the GMCP.

-The Council will provide a report to the Consent Holders detailing the reasons for its decision, including the identification and discussion of areas of agreement and disagreement.
+The Council will provide a report tonotify the Consent Holders and the Director-General of Conservation of the decision, detailing the reasons for its decision, including the identification and discussion of areas of agreement and disagreement.
 The report will also be provided to the Director-General of Conservation.